How the Waves Destroyed the SS American Star

 1964 - 1987: SS Australis

 While the glory days of American transatlantic travel were long behind her, a new market in Australia loomed just over the horizon.
 Ever since the war, immigration from Europe to Australia exploded.
 In 1964, the Chandris Cruise Line purchased the twenty-year-old SS America to close this market gap.
 Renamed SS Australis and refitted to hold 2,200+ passengers, the ship made her first voyage in 1965 from Piraeus to New Zealand.
 For the next fourteen years, she would sail the entire eastern hemisphere as an immigrant carrier and cruise ship.
-Her age would force her retirement in 1987.
+Ultimately her age would force her retirement in 1987.

 June - August 1978: SS America

 After spending two years laid up in New Zealand, Ventures Cruises purchased the Australis in 1978.
-Renamed once again to America to market her heritage, the line was eager to get a return investment.
+Renamed back to America to market her heritage, the line was eager to get a return investment.
 A slapped together refit, unfinished by the time of her first cruise in June 1978, proved disastrous.
 Filthy and plagued with mechanical problems the passengers mutinied and the cruise was canceled twice in one day before the ship even leaving New York Harbor.

 In July, a five-day cruise to Nova Scotia also failed.
 Over $2 million in claims from passengers and a pitiful 6/100 rating from the US Health Dept. ended her life in Ventures Cruises.
 The ship was impounded later that month for defaulting on debts and ordered sold at auction.